Skip to content

 On these pages, we will try and help you get started with robotics and continue your journey in developing remote-control and autonomous robots with the Raspberry Pi.

-If you notice anything missing from these pages, and would like to contribute, please get in touch here.
+If you notice anything missing from these pages and/or would like to contribute, please get in touch here.

 You may find, when building your robot, that you want to start with a kit you can buy off-the-shelf rather than assembling the parts yourself.
 Here are some suggested kits to help get you started on your robotics journey.